lp5510/msds6306-case-study-01/README.md

             - 07_Question_07.R
                 - Performs the operations to answer the seventh question.
         - rmd/
+            - Files in this directory are included into the main file when the document is knitted together.
+They are here mainly for organizational purposes.
             - Answers.Rmd
+                - Human readable, textual answers in prose form.
+These are the formal answers the the posed questions.
             - Codebook.Rmd
+                - The codebook, defining the uncleaned data, as well as the tidy data.
             - Introduction.Rmd
+                - Project introduction.
         - data/
             - Breweries.csv
             - Beers.csv

 ## Directories not managed by Git
-    - archive/    :  Exactly what is says.
-    - data/tidy/  :  This is where the tidy dataset are stored.
+    - data/tidy/  :  This is where the tidy dataset are stored when they are created by running the Analysis.
 This is transient storage.
     - tmp/        :  Transient storage for graphics and other intermediary files.